 Better Coping Skills

-Optimists manage their stress better and take a more proactive approach to deal with challenges or setbacks.
+Optimists manage their stress better and take a more proactive approach to dealing with challenges or setbacks.
 Optimists are wired to think positively and look at the brighter side of things when things are not going well.

 Optimism is related to how we perceive and believe the future will be.
 If we think that everything will turn out fine in the end, we will find it easier to cope with our current situation.